danieljprice/splash/docs/advanced.rst

 The axes in [cm] are kind of ugly, so we could either change this to a sensible unit or plot a scale instead.
 We will do the latter.
-The axes can be turned off in the p)age submenu, as follows:
+The axes can be turned off in the :ref:`sec:menu-p`, as follows:

 ::